Highly Experienced Staff

 In her spare time Kirstie likes to run and walk on the Port Hills to keep fit, enjoys skiing and tramping, and keeps tabs on her teenaged and adult children.

-Karen Elliott, Occupational Health Physiotherapist
+Karen Elliott, Senior Physiotherapist, Occupational Health Physiotherapist

 Karen works in both the clinic and vocational rehabilitation teams.
 Karen developed an interest in vocational rehabilitation whilst she was working in Adelaide where she completed her Masters qualification.
 She has had extensive experience in both Adelaide and Christchurch, recently teaching undergraduate and postgraduate students at the School of Physiotherapy, University of Otago.
 She specialises in helping people recover from injury and return to work by communicating with clients, employers and health professionals involved in the client’s care and tailoring return to work programmes to meet the clients needs.
 This can include functional strength and conditioning following injury, modification of a workplace, and modified work hours and duties.
 She also has a keen interest in injury prevention.